ignuicould/GM-Cluster-Connect/README.md

 ```

 ### Creating Backup of Cluster Data
-Run the following command to compile cluster.cpp:
+Run the following command to make a backup of your current cluster data:

 ```cmd
 sudo ./cluster backup "mycluster.bin"
 ```

 ### Writing Backup of Cluster Data to a New Chip
-Run the following command to compile cluster.cpp:
+Run the following command to copy your cluster data onto a new chip:

 ```cmd
 sudo ./cluster write "mycluster.bin"